-While other times, it usually proves to offer dangers to hikers, due to the wild animals that can hide with their shade.
+Other times, it usually proves to be dangerous to hikers, due to the wild animals that can hide in their shade.

 4. Wild Animals

 Here’s the truth, Smoky Mountains expose hikers to some pretty dangerous wild animals.
-For this reason, we advise hikers to be on the most protective hiking boots and gears during a hike.
+For this reason, we advise hikers to be on the most protective hiking boots and gear during a hike.